Meet the Local Committee members

 I have six children, all grown-up (or so they tell me) and eleven grand children who are all of primary or pre-school age, although only three live in Farnham (others living as far away as Cape Town).

 It is a privilege to be a Local Committee member at Potters Gate and St Andrew’s.
 My wife and I attend St Andrew’s Church and the connection between church and school is much valued.
 The school has a well-deserved reputation for the excellent and caring education within the context of a strong sense of community.

 I am really pleased to be able to support St Andrew’s infant school as a co-opted Local Committee member.
 Our twins started at this idyllic school in 2014 and have enjoyed every day they have spent there.
 I had gained some insight into school life via volunteering with reading in reception and school trips (which I would recommend) but wanted to learn more about how the school works and develops children locally.
 We have three children who enjoyed a fantastic introduction to school life at St Andrew’s.

 I have worked in destination marketing for the national and regional tourist boards much of my career and now also lecture adults in marketing.

-I think it is important parents understand what governors do (and can’t do).
+I think it is important parents understand what LC members (and can’t do).

 Originally from Sweden I moved to Farnham with my young family in 2012.
 All 3 of our children have attended St. Andrew's and our youngest is still there.
 Our other two are at Potters Gate and we feel incredibly fortunate to have these wonderfully nurturing schools on our doorstep.
 I believe the link between the schools works brilliantly and it has been interesting to watch it grow over the past few years.
 Our children thrive in these communities and as a parent I would like to give something back and support the schools in any way I can to ensure other children also benefit in the future.